-Petralona is one of the most aesthetically pleasing neighbourhoods of Athens, located north of Taurus and Kallithea and extending from Piraeus Street to Philopappou Hill and from Hammos Street to Poulopoulos bridge.
-With its apparent urban vibe, it has arguably been established as a local’s favourite, either for drinking, eating or leisurely wandering.
+Petralona is one of the most aesthetically pleasing and hip neighborhoods of Athens, located north of Taurus and Kallithea districts and extending from Piraeus Street to Philopappou Hill and from Hammos Street to Poulopoulos bridge.
+With its apparent urban vibe, it has arguably been established as a local’s favorite, either for drinking, eating or leisure wandering.

 The district took its name in the olden days from the fields (alonia) filled with stones (petres) that were created when the rough terrain was normalized.
 The pieces of stone were thrown and thus stone alloys were created, which give their name to the area.
-Before the name ‘Petralona’ it was called "The Katsikidika" ( The Goats’ Place) because shepherds wandered around the area with their goats and sold their milk.
-Since 1920 this has been banned for obvious public health reasons.
+Before the name ‘Petralona’ it was called "The Katsikidika" ( The Goats’ Place) because shepherds wandered around the area with their goats, selling their milk.
+Since 1920 this has been banned for -obvious- public health reasons.

 But enough with the history lesson, let’s talk about the real reason why you clicked on this post: is Petralona worth the hype?
 And if so what is it that it makes it differ from every other neighborhood of Athens?

-To start off we should probably focus on the practical aspect of accommodation.
-For those dedicated devotees of AirBnB Petralona is an excellent choice,in our opinion, for a number of reasons.
-Firstly, it has all the pros of a central area without having any of the cons.
-In the middle of Athens, the rest of the city (Syntagma square for example) is easily accessible without the overcrowding that you may feel in the historic centre.
-Secondly, many of the apartments available for rent in Petralona are of a very high standard, combining the urban reality with tradition.
-Lastly, you can find some fantastic places to eat and/or drink safe in the knowledge that should you have a glass of wine or two you will be within walking distance from your place!
+To start off, we should focus on the practical aspect of accommodation.
+For those dedicated devotees of Airbnb, Petralona is an excellent choice for a number of reasons.
+It has all the pros of a central area without having any of the cons.
+In the middle of Athens, the rest of the city, such as Syntagma square, is easily accessible without the overcrowding that you may feel in the historic center.
+Additionally, many of the apartments available for rent in Petralona are of a very high standard, combining the urban reality with tradition.
+Last but not least, you can find some fantastic places to eat and/or drink, safe in the knowledge that should you have a glass of wine or two you will be within walking distance from your place!

-Second on the list, comes The Ugly Duckling.
-Let’s take a minute to appreciate the name.
-It’s cute and you know it.
+Second on the list, comes the Ugly Duckling.
+Let’s take a minute to appreciate the name; t’s cute and you know it.
 However, its catchy name is not what makes this place unique.
 What does, is the tasty food accompanied with live Greek music, specifically rebetika.
-A picturesque taverna hidden in the narrow streets of the area, it is decorated with items, adverts and pictures from the 60’s, creating a vintage look that is very easy on the eyes.
+A picturesque taverna hidden in the narrow streets of the area, it is decorated with items, adverts, and pictures from the ’60s, creating a vintage look that is very easy on the eyes.

-Discover the taste of real Athens at the Ungly Duckling - credits: www.aschimopapo.com
+Discover the taste of real Athens at the Ugly Duckling - credits: www.aschimopapo.com

-Lastly, we cannot omit the Tavern of Diomataris (Dimofontos 80, Petralona).
+Lastly, we cannot omit the Tavern of Diomataris.
 Hearty and smiling owners, tasty Cretan food made out of fresh ingredients and fabulous Cretan raki and wine, make the perfect recipe for a fun experience.
 There is also live music, without microphones, so as to keep the atmosphere casual and friendly.

 If you are more interested in the nightlife of Petralona you don’t need to fear.
 Petralona is the ideal place for a relaxed drink.
-Upupa Epopsis the new addition to this interesting neighbourhood, newly opened last year , it has already attracted much attention.
+Upupa Epops is a recent addition to this interesting neighborhood and it has already attracted much attention.
 Upupa Epops is housed in a low 1930s house complex with a beautiful yard reminiscent of the old Athens; it serves sophisticated cocktails at reasonable prices with jazzy background music.
 What more could you possibly want?

 Upupa Epops-Special cocktails in an old but sophisticated house in the center of Athens - credits: Visit Greece

 Another great option for drinks is Kyrios Who.
-A cult classic at this point, Mr. Who is the most well-known bar in Petralona, something which results in it usually being packed with people, which might be looked upon as a disadvantage, but it is not.
-On the contrary, the people are what make the bar special, as it gathers a rather great crowd and provides the perfect setting in which to meet new people!
+A cult classic at this point, Mr. Who is the most well-known bar in Petralona, something which results in it usually being packed with people, which might be considered as a disadvantage, but it is not.
+On the contrary, the people are what make the bar special, as it gathers a great, vibrant crowd and provides the perfect setting in which to meet new people!
 Placed in one of the most beautiful old houses of Petralona and decorated in a mildly eccentric way, it is as elegant as it is edgy.
 There, you can find quality drinks at low prices, served by experienced and willing staff.

 Hidden inside an amazing house, Kyrios Who is the ideal place to enjoy your cocktail - credits: Athens Voice